 Hydrogen from Coal

 Research sponsored by the Office of Fossil Energy is focused on advancing the technologies needed to produce hydrogen from coal-derived synthesis gas and to build and operate a zero emissions, high-efficiency co-production power plant that will produce hydrogen from coal along with electricity.
-FE is also investigating carbon sequestration technologies, in associated programs, as an option for managing and stabilizing greenhouse gas emissions from coal-fired plants.
+FE is also investigating carbon sequestration technologies to address carbon dioxide capture and utilization from coal-based processes.

 Hydrogen from Nuclear Power

-Research sponsored by the Office of Nuclear Energy (NE) is focused on developing the commercial-scale production of hydrogen using heat from a nuclear energy system.
+Research sponsored by the Office of Nuclear Energy (NE) is focused on developing the industrial-scale production of hydrogen using the heat and electricity from nuclear energy systems.
 Key research areas include high-temperature thermochemical cycles, high-temperature electrolysis, and reactor/process interface issues.
+Hybrid nuclear-renewable energy systems for providing clean, secure, and abundant domestic power are also under investigation.

 Hydrogen from Renewable Resources

-Research sponsored by EERE is focused on developing advanced technologies for producing hydrogen from domestic renewable energy resources that minimize environmental impacts.
-Key research areas include electrolysis, thermochemical conversion of biomass, photolytic and fermentative micro-organism systems, photoelectrochemical systems, and high-temperature chemical cycle water splitting.
+Early-stage research sponsored by EERE is focused on developing advanced technologies for producing hydrogen from domestic renewable energy resources with minimal environmental impacts.
+Ongoing research areas include electrolysis at low and high temperatures, photoelectrochemical and solar thermochemical water splitting, thermochemical conversion of biomass, as well as microbial-based conversion of biomass and waste streams.